- University of California at Berkeley (B.A., 1969)

 In the In re Toyota Motor Corp.
 Unintended Acceleration Marketing, Sales Practices, and Products Liability Litigation, Marc Seltzer was appointed by the Court to serve as one of the co-lead counsel for the economic loss class action plaintiffs.
 After three years of hard fought litigation, an historic settlement was reached valued by the Court at approximately $1.6 billion, with the class receiving net benefits valued at approximately $1.4 billion.

-In September 2017, Seltzer was named a "Giant Slayer" by The Recorder (ALM Publication) for taking on the world's largest animation companies, including Disney, Pixar, Lucasfilm Ltd., Dreamworks and Sony, on behalf of animation employees and recovering nearly $170 million in In re Animation Workers Antitrust Litigation.
+Seltzer was honored twice in late 2017 for his ground-breaking antitrust work.
+In December, 2017, Seltzer was named an "Competition MVP" by Law360 and in September 2017, Seltzer was named a "Giant Slayer" by The Recorder (ALM Publication).
+These recognition were in large part due to his leadership roles in In re: Auto Parts and In re Animation Workers Antitrust Litigation, the latter in which Seltzer took on the world's largest animation companies, including Disney, Pixar, Lucasfilm Ltd., Dreamworks and Sony, on behalf of animation employees and recovered nearly $170 million.

 In December 2013, Mr. Seltzer was named to Law360's annual list of legal "MVPs."
 He was one of just three attorneys in the nation selected by Law360 for recognition in the Class Action category.
 He has also been named to the International Who's Who of Competition Lawyers & Economists.
 Nominees were selected by Global Competition Review based upon "comprehensive, independent survey work with both general counsel and private practice lawyers worldwide."

 Additionally, Mr. Seltzer’s many significant class action achievements helped secure Susman Godfrey's recognition as Law360’s "Class Action Group of the Year" in 2017.
 The article announcing the award can be read here.